Dangerous Dan and the Hole in the Ground

-I offered to help.
-Oh yes, there on the job!
+So I offered to help.
+Oh yes, there on the job.

 With my books and their tools, somehow we’ll get through.”

-Then I hung up the phone and choked back a sob,
+And as I hung up the phone I choked back a sob.

 But what was there to it?
-I had this old book.
+Why, I had this old book!

-Why, I'll just go on down there and take a good look.
+Hey, I’ll just go down there and take a good look.

-Because there on the back of this blue pickup truck,
+For there on the back of this blue pick-up truck,

 And straining the tires down into the mud,